 The morning breeze brings the scent of the season’s crop.
 Some morning smell of celery; others strawberries.
 Not all smells are sweet.
 I was asked by an Angelino (a resident of Los Angeles), “Why does Oxnard smell bad?”
 The pungent odor of fertilizer spread over the land makes a lasting impression on the “outsider.”
 Those of us who live here rarely make any comment about the fragrances which sometimes tiptoe and sometimes stomp into our awareness.
 For us, it’s the aroma of life in our slice of the world.

-This intimacy with the land fuel’s my passion for the subject of water conservation; and my strong activist roots transform my passion into action.
+This intimacy with the land fuel’s my passion for the subject of water conservation, and my strong activist roots transform my passion into action.
 My father raised me to be a change agent.
 He refused to swallow his own destiny as a child farmworker.
-Against all odds he earned a college degree with the assistance of the G.I.
+Against all odds, he earned a college degree with the assistance of the G.I.
 Bill.
-My childhood memories include my father loading my sisters and I into the stuffy station wagon to take us to the United Farm Workers (UFW) marches and college lectures delivered by his heroes of the Chicano movement.
+My childhood memories include my father loading my sisters and me into the stuffy station wagon to take us to the United Farm Workers (UFW) marches and college lectures delivered by his heroes of the Chicano movement.
 In the summer of 1988, again he loaded us into the station wagon.
-We drove 200 mile to Delano, California.
+We drove 200 miles to Delano, California.
 We gathered among 3,000 mostly farmworker families to pray for the health of Cesar Chavez, founder of the UFW, on his 29th day of his fast.
 His fast was to draw attention to pesticide use on fields he understood to cause birth defects among farmworker children.

 My own entry into water conservation began with the launch of Azul Conservation Products, a distribution business of water conservation products to retailers and industry.
 Ultimately, I distributed over 80,000 shower timers around the country.
 In 2010, my small business was honored with a WRAP (Waste Reduction Awards Program) award from the California Department of Resources Recycling and Recovery (CalRecycle).
-In June 2011, I was profiled in Ventana magazine as one of Southern California’s most notable “Progressive Thinkers” on the leading edge of the sustainability movement.
+In June 2011, I was profiled in Ventana Magazine as one of Southern California’s most notable “Progressive Thinkers” on the leading edge of the sustainability movement.

 My training in Public Policy from the University of Chicago taught me to become a relentless researcher.
 While building Azul, I discovered while conserving water in obvious ways is important to reducing water scarcity, most water wastage occurs in the production chains of the foods we consume.
 This research led to Eat Less Water.